Elliptic surfaces and linear systems with fat points: Proof of the main results

 Thus all requirements of Proposition \ref{main theorem} are satisfied and (\ref{(3.1)}) reads

 By the assumption for $n=1$, we have $\lambda(m_i) = {m_i+1 \choose 2}$ for all $i$, so the right hand side is the expected dimension and we're done.

 (b) Consider a family $K \to B$ of smooth genus $g$ K3 surfaces such that the central fiber $K_b$ is a general elliptically fibered K3 surface over ${\mathbb P}^1$ with a $(-2)$-section which we'll denote by $G$.
+The polarization ${\sh L}_b$ on $K_b$ is ${\sh L}_b = {\sh O}_{K_b}(G+gF)$, where $F$ denotes an elliptic fiber.
 We refer the reader to ~\cite{[Ch99]} for an algebraic proof of the existence of such degenerations.
 Let $E$ be an arbitrary smooth fiber, whose intersection point with $G$ is denoted by $q$.
+First, we check that $|{\sh L}_b|$ satisfies the second bullet in the statement of Proposition \ref{main theorem}.
+Note that

+so all divisors in $|{\sh L}_b|$ have to intersect any elliptic fiber $E$ not contained in their support at the point $q=E \cap G$ because $q$ is not rationally equivalent to any other point on $E$.
+It follows that any $D \in |{\sh L}_b|$ is a sum of $g$ fibers and the section $G$.
+Indeed, since $(D \cdot F) = 1$, any irreducible component $C$ of $D$ must satisfy either $(C \cdot F) = 0$, case in which it is an elliptic fiber, or $(C \cdot F) =1$ and $C$ appears with multiplicity $1$ in $D$, when the arguments above imply that $C=G$ .

+Second, we check that the first bullet in Proposition \ref{main theorem} is satisfied.
 The Kodaira-Spencer class of the first order deformation of $K_b$ is determined by the extension

 where the third nonzero term ought to be interpreted as the normal bundle of $K_b$ in $K$.
 We have a short exact sequence for the normal bundles of $E \subset K_b \subset K$

 Of course, the first and third nonzero terms are isomorphic to the structure sheaf ${\sh O}_E$, so ${\sh N}_{E/K}$ is an extension of the structure sheaf by itself.
 If the Kodaira--Spencer class is general in the sense of ~\cite[Remark 2.2]{[Ch99]}, an argument essentially identical to ~\cite[Proposition 2.1]{[Ch99]} shows that the extension above doesn't split.
 Hence we are indeed in the setup of Proposition \ref{main theorem}.
 Thanks to the assumption that (a) is true, we have $\lambda^\mathrm{gen}_0(m_i) = {m_i+1 \choose 2}$ for all $i$ and we're done.